-Over the past 7 years, the group diversified into construction, property development, central monitoring system (CMS) and hotel management.
+Over the past 8 years, the group diversified into construction, property development, central monitoring system (CMS) and hotel management.

-Our gross revenue for the Group is RM49.89 million and was mainly generated from our PFI project where we built a JKR training centre for the government.
-For the FY 2022, this project contributed approximated RM26.53 million or 53% of our Group's revenue.
-The systems integration division contributed RM9.16 million for the Group's revenue which constitute 18% of the total revenue.
+Our gross revenue for the Group is RM47.61 million and was mainly generated from our PFI project where we built a JKR training centre for the government.
+For the FY 2023, this project contributed approximated RM25.26 million or 53.06% of our Group's revenue.
+The hotel management division contributed RM16.14 million for the Group's revenue which constitute 33.90% of the total revenue.

-The remaining were contributed from hotel management, trading of electronic and electrical components and products, electronic systems maintenance and support services, interactive Pay TV as well as rental income received from two (2) rented properties to third parties.
+The remaining were contributed from system integration division, trading of electronic and electrical components and products, electronic systems maintenance and support services, interactive Pay TV as well as rental income received from rented properties to third parties.